Obina: Atlético Mineiro

-After a very brief stay in Flamengo, for merely two weeks (the first two of 2010), Obina signed a three years contract with Atlético Mineiro prior to their first official game of the season, against América Mineiro, on January 24, 2010.
+After a very brief stay in Flamengo, for merely two weeks (the first two of 2010), Obina signed a three years contract with Atlético Mineiro prior to their first official game of the season, against América Mineiro, on 24 January 2010.
 The contract grants Atlético Mineiro 50% of the rights over Obina, and it cost the club approximately 700,000 euros.

 China

-On January 21, 2011, the Atletico Mineiro announced through its official website that the group of investors who held the pass Obina, had negotiated the player with the Chinese football.
+On January 21, 2011, the Atletico Mineiro announced through its official website that Obina was sold to Shandong Luneng to play for Shandong Taishan F.C.
 Atletico received only, according to the contract, the amount on the window rate.
-[9 ] Obina was sold to Shandong Luneng, current Chinese champion.